Various League-supported workforce housing provisions await further action by the Legislature.

-The bill, HF 1178 (Rep. Paul Anderson, R-Starbuck) and SF 1168 (Rep. Mark Johnson, R-East Grand Forks), would allow cities to use a new TIF for market-rate rental housing.
+The language from the original bill would allow cities to use TIF for market-rate rental housing.
 The bill aims to provide cities some assistance in the appraisal gap that is often experienced when a developer of market-rate housing in Greater Minnesota is considering building apartments.

 Cities eligible for the proposed workforce housing TIF authority must:

-The workforce housing TIF would be an additional authorized use under the current economic development TIF authority, with the duration being eight years after the district is certified.
-The bill also allows the higher income limits under the MHFA challenge program to be used for housing TIF districts, if the project receives an MHFA grant from the program.
+Workforce housing TIF would be an additional authorized use under the current economic development TIF authority, with the duration being eight years after the district is certified.
+The bill also allows the higher income limits under the Minnesota Housing Finance Agency (MHFA) challenge program to be used for housing TIF districts, if the project receives an MHFA grant from the program.

 Workforce housing investor tax credits